yonkahlon/Zenject/README.md

 This project was started after reading a <a href="http://blog.sebaslab.com/ioc-container-for-unity3d-part-1/">series of great articles</a> by Sebastiano Mandalà outlining the problem.
 Sebastiano even wrote a proof of concept and open sourced it, which became the basis for this library.
 Zenject also takes a lot of inspiration from Ninject (as implied by the name).

-What follows in the <a href="#theory">next section</a> is a general overview of Dependency Injection from my perspective.
-However, it is kept light, so I highly recommend seeking other resources for more information on the subject, as there are many other people (often with better writing ability) that have written about the theory behind it.

 Finally, I will just say that if you don't have experience with DI frameworks, and are writing object oriented code, then trust me, you will thank me later!
 Once you learn how to write properly loosely coupled code using DI, there is simply no going back.

 ## Documentation

-The Zenject documentation is split up into the following table of contents.
-It is split up into two sections (Introduction and Advanced) so that you can get up and running as quickly as possible.
-I would recommend at least reading the Introduction section and then feel free to jump around in the advanced section as necessary
+The Zenject documentation is split up into the following sections.
+It is split up into two parts (Introduction and Advanced) so that you can get up and running as quickly as possible.
+I would recommend at least reading the Introduction section, but then feel free to jump around in the advanced section as necessary

-You might also benefit from playing with the provided sample projects (which you can find by opening "Zenject/OptionalExtras/SampleGame1" or "Zenject/OptionalExtras/SampleGame2").
+You might also benefit from playing with the provided sample projects (which you can find by opening `Zenject/OptionalExtras/SampleGame1` or `Zenject/OptionalExtras/SampleGame2`).

 You may also find the <a href="#cheatsheet">cheatsheet</a> at the bottom of this page helpful in understanding some typical usage scenarios.